-And, it is with this, that the stage goes dark, the curtains close, and Vignette #7 comes to a very sad and sobering end.
+It is with this, that the stage goes dark, the curtains close, and Vignette #7–The Washing of the World comes to a very sad and sobering end.

 Illustrations courtesy of http://www.freebibleimages.org/.

-In our recent critique of Vignette #5 of Act 1, Scene 1 of God’s One Big Story, we spent quite a bit of time poking around in the first genealogy of the Bible, which is found in Genesis 5.
-There, we discovered some valuable information concerning the line of righteous People who lived from the time of Adam to the time of Noah; the Patterns of life that began to develop during this period; and, the Precedents that were established by these godly people as they sought to live out their lives in a world of ever-increasing wickedness.
-Our analysis ended with a brief introduction to Noah, the tenth in line from Adam, and the one whom his father, Lamech, predicted would “…give us rest from our work and from the toil of our hands arising from the ground which the Lord has cursed.”
+In our recent critique of Vignette #5 of Act 1, Scene 1 of God’s One Big Story, we spent quite a bit of time poking around in the first genealogy of the Bible found in Genesis 5.
+There, we discovered some valuable information concerning the line of righteous People who lived from the time of Adam to the time of Noah, the Patterns of life that began to develop during this period, and the Precedents that were established by these godly people as they sought to live out their lives in a world of ever-increasing wickedness.
+Our analysis ended with a brief introduction to Noah, the tenth in line from Adam, the one whom his father, Lamech, predicted would “…give us rest from our work and from the toil of our hands arising from the ground which the Lord has cursed.”

-Since the name Noah means “rest”, it is likely that Lamech believed this son to be the long-awaited Redeemer; the one whom God promised to Eve that He would send.
-And, that the “rest” he had in mind was one in which mankind’s bondage to sin and death would be ended, and earth’s sin-caused curse would be removed.
-It is doubtful that a world-wide flood, wiping our nearly all of the earth’s inhabitants, was the kind of “rest” he had envisioned when he named his son as he did.
+Since the name Noah means “rest”, it is likely that Lamech believed this son to be the long-awaited Redeemer, the one God had promised to Eve.
+The “rest” he had in mind was one in which mankind’s bondage to sin and death would be ended and earth’s sin-caused curse would be removed.
+It is doubtful that a world-wide flood which wiped our nearly all of the earth’s inhabitants was the kind of “rest” he had envisioned when he named his son as he did.

 - The Powers and their influence on life during this era.

-Although the Bible doesn’t give us much in the way of specifics about the physical conditions of the earth before the flood, it does give us enough clues to lead us to believe that it must have been a vastly different place than the earth that we are familiar with today.
-Of course, the one we know is still the same size, same shape, and in the same position in its orbit around the sun that it has always been; but, from what we can gather from the Biblical clues, and from recent scientific findings, it is likely that both today’s climate and the earth’s topography are completely different from that of the original earth.
+Although the Bible doesn’t give us any specifics about the physical conditions of the earth before the flood, it does give us enough clues to lead us to believe that it must have been a vastly different place than the earth that we are familiar with today.
+Of course, the one we know is still the same size, same shape, and in the same position in its orbit around the sun that it has always been but, from what we can gather from the Biblical clues and recent scientific findings, it is likely that both today’s climate and the earth’s topography are completely different from that of the original earth.

 - The earth started out as a formless mass of waters—meaning that there was water, water everywhere, but where was it to go?
 Therefore…

-- God separated the waters by making an “expanse” (a firmament, or “thin stretched-out space”) and inserting it between the waters, and then calling this expanse “Heaven”—meaning that part of the waters were stored above earth, with these most likely being in the form of water vapor; and,
+- God separated the waters by making an “expanse” (a firmament or “thin stretched-out space”) and inserting it between the waters, and then calling this expanse “Heaven”—storing part of the waters above the earth in the form of water vapor; and,

-- God gathered the waters under the expanse together in one place and commanded dry land to come forth out of the waters; calling the dry land “Earth” and the gathered waters “Seas”—meaning that the rest of the waters were contained either around the land or beneath it in underground “chambers” or rivers.
+- God gathered the waters under the expanse together into one place, commanding dry land to come forth out of them, and calling the dry land “Earth” and the gathered waters “Seas”—thus containing the waters around the land or beneath it in underground “chambers” or rivers.

-So, what effect might this pre-flood arrangement of waters have had on the climate?
-Well, a layer of water vapor situated above the earth’s atmosphere and acting as a layer of insulation between it and the sun…
+What effect might this pre-flood arrangement of waters have had on the climate?
+Well, a layer of water vapor situated above the earth’s atmosphere, acting as a layer of insulation between it and the sun…

 - Would have provided the earth with nearly uniform temperatures everywhere;